This post includes affiliate links.

 - Rolling Waves Stitch (Video)

-Instructions for Rolling Waves Blanket:
+Free Written Instructions for Rolling Waves Blanket

-The pattern was designed such that the colors start with white, then change to every other row from the lightest purple to the darkest purple color and then work your way back to white.
+The pattern was designed such that the colors start with white, then change after every other row from the lightest purple to the darkest purple color and then work your way back to white.
 Then you repeat that sequence of changing colors.

 Always change colors during the last stitch of the previous row.